Strategic Plan for NIH Obesity Research

 Information on funding opportunities, including lists of NIH obesity-related research solicitations, is available.

 The strategic plan identifies and encourages a broad range of research opportunities and priorities to accelerate obesity research.

 Researchers can obtain information about applying for NIH funding, and about the peer review system through which applications are evaluated, on the NIH Grants and Funding website.
-NIH publishes Funding Opportunity Announcements to solicit research on topics specific to many diseases and conditions, including obesity.
+NIH publishes Notices of Funding Opportunities to solicit research on topics specific to many diseases and conditions, including obesity.
 Additionally, researchers are invited to submit applications independent of these topic-specific solicitations.
 View complete listings of all NIH research solicitations.